 Handball has always been a very popular sport in the northern part of Spain, much more so before soccer became the most popular national sport.

+This frontón built in 1929 cost 1000 pesetas that were paid to a few bricklayers who came from the nearby town of Peñalba.
+Aside from that cost, the building materials had to be paid by the neighbors of Piquera.
+Later on, there have been repair and updating works made to the handball court.
 The grand opening of this handball court was carried out one day, after mass, by the parish priest and town mayor playing themselves, thinking that it was the first game played in this court, not knowing that in fact it had been already used by some young boys when the plastering of the wall was still fresh.
-It seems that the impact of the ball can be seen in some areas of the wall in the plastering.
+It seems that the impact of the ball can be seen in some areas of the wall in the plastering. |

-The Juego Pelota (handball)
+The Juego Pelota (handball) |

 This court is known in both the town and neighboring towns as the Juego Pelota (Ball Game).